Complaints about trading standards

 - If the council does prosecute the trader, we cannot look at what goes on in court.

-- In most cases a council will refer complaints about civil law matters, such as breach of contract, to Consumer Direct.
+- In most cases a council will refer complaints about civil law matters, such as breach of contract, to the Citizens Advice consumer service.
 See the Consumer rights page of Gov.uk.
-The Local Government Ombudsman cannot consider complaints about Consumer Direct.

 - But we can consider complaints about: